On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Instances with Unique Stable Matchings

-\begin{proof} Let $I$ be stable matchings instance.
+\begin{proof} Let $I$ be a stable matching instance.
 We have already established that if $I\in CMFP$, $I$ has a unique stable fractional matching.
 We now prove the other direction by establishing the contrapositive.
 Let $I\notin CMFP$, and $\mu_s$ and $I'$ be the matching and instance returned by Algorithm 1 on $I$.
 Clearly, $\mu_s$ is not a perfect matching.
 Any matching $\mu$ on $I'$ which is stable, can be combined with $\mu_s$ to obtain a stable matching for $I$.

-Let $\mu_1$ be the stable matching returned by Gale Shapley on $I'$ with men proposing.
+Let $\mu_1$ be the stable matching returned by the Gale-Shapley algorithm on $I'$ with men proposing.
 Note that, as $I'$ is the instance returned by Algorithm 1, there is are no MFP pairs.
 Consequently, at least one of $G_M(\mu_1)$ and $G_W(\mu_1)$ will be non-empty.
-Algorithm 2 will give a stable fractional matching which is not integral. \end{proof}

-A simple corollary of Theorem \ref{thm:unq} is that under strict preferences, a stable matching instance has either a unique stable fractional matching, or uncountably many.
+Algorithm 2 will give a stable fractional matching which is not integral. \end{proof} A simple corollary of Theorem \ref{thm:unq} is that under strict preferences, a stable matching instance has either a unique stable fractional matching, or uncountably many. \countstab*